 - Executive Sessions.
 The Board shall meet in executive session, without members of management present, at least twice annually.
 These executive sessions are led by a Lead Director, who must be an independent Director and who is appointed by the affirmative vote of a majority of the independent, non-management Directors.
-The Lead Director shall hold additional executive sessions of the Board: - In conjunction with the annual strategic planning meeting - o Upon the request of any two other non-management Directors - When the Lead Director determines additional executive sessions to be necessary or appropriate - If the Lead Director is unavailable to lead an executive session at any time, the remaining independent Directors shall appoint a Director to serve in that capacity for the executive session. - Board Performance Evaluation.
-The Governance and Sustainability Committee shall annually conduct a performance evaluation of the Board, each of the Board's committees and, as the committee deems appropriate, each individual director. - Code of Ethics.
-The Directors shall each certify annually their compliance with the Company's Code of Ethics.
-In furtherance of the Code of Ethics, the Governance and Sustainability Committee must approve or ratify all Related Person Transactions (as described on Appendix 1) involving any executive officer, Director, or nominee for Director.
+The Lead Director shall hold additional executive sessions of the Board: - In conjunction with the annual strategic planning meeting - Upon the request of any two other non-management Directors - When the Lead Director determines additional executive sessions to be necessary or appropriate

+If the Lead Director is unavailable to lead an executive session at any time, the remaining independent Directors shall appoint a Director to serve in that capacity for the executive session.

+- Board Performance Evaluation.
+The Governance Committee shall annually conduct a performance evaluation of the Board, each of the Board's committees and, as the committee deems appropriate, each individual director. - Ethics Policy.
+The Directors shall each certify annually their compliance with the Company's Ethics Policy.
+In furtherance of the Ethics Policy, the Governance Committee must approve or ratify all Related Person Transactions (as described on Appendix 1) involving any executive officer, Director, or nominee for Director.

-The Company maintains established procedures by which employees may anonymously report a possible violation of the Code of Ethics.
+The Company maintains established procedures by which employees may anonymously report a possible violation of the Ethics Policy.
 The Audit Committee maintains procedures for the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters.
 The Audit Committee also maintains procedures for employees to report concerns regarding questionable accounting or auditing policies or practices on a confidential, anonymous basis.

 - Transparency.
 The Board believes that it is important that the Company's stakeholders and others are able to review its corporate governance practices and procedures.
-The Company publishes its Corporate Governance Guidelines, committee charters and procedures, Code of Ethics, and other key governance materials on its website. - Confidentiality.
+The Company publishes its Corporate Governance Guidelines, committee charters and procedures, Ethics Policy, and other key governance materials on its website. - Confidentiality.
 Directors must act on behalf of all shareholders and maintain the confidentiality of information entrusted to them by the Company, except when the law requires disclosure.
 Directors may use Company information only to the extent needed to perform their responsibilities properly.
 Directors should not grant interviews or provide comments to the press without prior approval from the Company.
 Unless Directors receive other guidance from the Company, Directors should decline the opportunity to respond to any inquiries for news or information about the Company and refer the request to the appropriate Company spokesperson.